awsdocs/amazon-emr-management-guide/doc_source/emr-studio-cluster-templates.md

 You can create AWS CloudFormation templates to help EMR Studio users launch new Amazon EMR clusters in a Workspace\.
 CloudFormation templates are formatted text files in JSON or YAML\.
 In a template, you describe a stack of AWS resources and tell CloudFormation how to provision those resources for you\.
 For EMR Studio, you can create one or more templates that describe an Amazon EMR cluster\.

 You organize your templates in AWS Service Catalog\.
 AWS Service Catalog lets you create and manage commonly deployed IT services called *products* on AWS\.
 You collect your templates as products in a *portfolio* that you share with your EMR Studio users\.
 After you create cluster templates, Studio users can launch a new cluster for a Workspace with one of your templates\.
 Users must have permission to create new clusters from templates\.
-You can set user permissions in your [EMR Studio session policies](emr-studio-user-role.md#emr-studio-session-policies)\.
+You can set user permissions in your [EMR Studio permissions policies](emr-studio-user-permissions.md)\.

 To learn more about CloudFormation templates, see [Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html#w2ab1b5c15b7) in the *AWS CloudFormation User Guide*\.
 For more information about AWS Service Catalog, see [What is AWS Service Catalog](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/introduction.html)\.